crs4/openEHR-tool/README.md

 * (Optional) adusername : username for the admin user to authenticate with basic authentication on ehrbase
 * (Optional) adpassword : password for the admin user to authenticate with basic authentication on ehrbase

-The last two are optional but the "update template" method and the "dashboard" will not work properly if not set.
+The last two are optional but the "update template" and "delete template" methods and the "dashboard" will not work properly if not set.

 ### Redis-related settings
 For the Redis server the following properties are needed: